Welcome. A Message from the Master

 As the eighth Master of Queen’s College in its 131st anniversary year I am very proud of both our history of developing outstanding individuals, and as a historian I often reflect upon the words of eighteenth-century British philosopher and statesman Edmund Burke: “Society is a contract between the past, the present and those yet unborn.”
 Echoing Burke’s well-known declaration, Queen’s College’s commitment—our social contract—is to our alumni, current residents and future residents, so that they may not only flourish personally, but also contribute to the prosperity of our society as a whole.

-I am sure that you will be impressed by what you see.
-And if you would like to visit the College itself, please let us know and we will be most pleased to show you around.
+If you would like to visit the College itself, please let us know and we will be most pleased to show you around.

 Dr Stewart Gill OAM